chinamike65/hugo-tuolesi/content/book3/book3en.md

 On the periphery of the deity of the yoga department, visualize the deity of the practice department, including Vairocana Bodhi Buddha and so on.

-On the periphery of the Xingbu Deity, visualize the Shibu Deity, such as the Twenty-One Mother, Manjushri, Guanyin Bodhisattva, the Eight Great Bodhisattvas, and the Five-Nature God of Wealth are all the Shibu Deity.
+On the periphery of the Xingbu Deity, visualize the Shibu Deity, such as the Twenty-One Tara's, Manjushri, Guanyin Bodhisattva, the Eight Great Bodhisattvas, and the Five-Nature Gods of Wealth are all the Shibu Deity.

-On the periphery of the deity of Shibu, visualize all the Buddhas and Tathagatas, mainly thousands of Buddhas and thirty-five Buddhas; on the periphery of the Buddhas and Tathagatas, visualize all the bodhisattvas; on the periphery of the bodhisattvas, visualize the Arhats, including the Arhats and Shravakas.
-Arhats, Yuanjue Arhats have a little protruding top bun on their heads, but Shravakayars do not; around Arahants, visualize the Dharma protectors, including the four-faced Mahakala, the six-armed Mahakala, the four-armed Mahakala, Two-armed Mahakala, Auspicious Heavenly Mother, Heavenly King of Wealth, etc.; Outside the Dharma Protector, the four heavenly kings are visualized in the four directions under the lotus throne.
+On the periphery of the deity of Shibu, visualize all the Buddhas and Tathagatas, mainly thousands of Buddhas and thirty-five confession Buddhas; on the periphery of the Buddhas and Tathagatas, visualize all the bodhisattvas; on the periphery of the bodhisattvas, visualize the Arhats, including the Arhats and Shravakas.
+Arhats, Yuanjue Arhats have a little protruding top bun on their heads, but Shravakas do not; around Arhats, visualize the Dharma protectors, including the four-faced Mahakala, the six-armed Mahakala, the four-armed Mahakala, two-armed Mahakala, Auspicious Heavenly Mother, Heavenly King of Wealth, etc.; Outside the Dharma Protectors, the four heavenly kings are visualized in the four directions under the lotus throne.

 After visualizing the field of good fortune, visualize the minds of Nengren Vajrapani and all the Buddhas and Tathagatas, emitting immeasurable white light, welcoming all the gurus, the four deities, all the Buddhas and Bodhisattvas, etc., and the gurus, Buddhas, Bodhisattvas, etc. In the body of the deity's Dharma protectors, the two are indistinguishable.